flatironinstitute/stan-playground-old/public/markdown/about.md

 * **.json**: Datasets used in analyses
 * **.py**: Python scripts used for generating datasets and running post-processing
 * **.spa**: Stan Playground Analysis files.
 These YAML files consist of a .stan file name, a .json file name, and options for running the Stan analysis.
-* **.spa.out**: These files are generated once a .spa file run completes.
-It contains the result of the Stan sampler for the analysis.
+* **.spa.out**: These files are generated once a .spa job completes.
+It contains the output of the Stan sampler for the analysis.

 ## Workspace and project management